Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 For each core clerkship a student’s grade will display in Cortex as long as 1) the student’s medical school has a defined and mapped Cortex Defined Core Clerkship, 2) Cortex was able to read and determine the grade.
 For clarity, the frequency of parsed core clerkships in the test sample is assumed to be random and representative of the broader population, therefore the accuracy of both the test and population will also be similar.

 For each of these analyses, a minimum threshold of applicant grades per medical school per core clerkship per academic year was determined to be required to display an applicant’s grade percentile and grade distribution graph in Cortex.
-This was determined by Thalamus’s research and development team as the minimum threshold to ensure statistical significance and meaningful insights based on the grading distribution.
+If the minimum threshold is not met, no percentile or grade distributions will display.
+This was determined by Thalamus’s research and development team to ensure statistical significance and meaningful insights based on the grading distribution.

-- This percentile is based on the number of transcripts of students applying to and received by ERAS.
-The percentile is determined using the mathematical midpoint of each binned category.
-For example, if 80% of students passed a course, and 20% of students failed a course, the percentile rank of passed and failed scores would be 60 and 10 respectively.
-This may or may not vary from the graphs presented in the corresponding medical school’s MSPE for that academic year, as schools have different policies on the data that is presented, and may have varying numbers of applicants applying through other application services and/or forgo the match entirely.
+- Percentile Determination: Grade percentile ranks are based on the number of transcripts of students applying to and received by ERAS from that medical school and the accompanying sub-cohort (defined by minimally reported time unit as described above).
+For each discrete sub-cohort, the percentile is determined using the mathematical midpoint of each binned category from students in that sub-cohort.
+For example, in Fall 2024 or Academic Year 2023-2024, 80% of students passed a course, and 20% of students failed a course, the percentile rank of passed and failed scores would be 60 and 10 respectively (for students who received the corresponding grade during the defined period).

 V. Limitations